viniciusban/viniciusban.github.io/resume.md

   - Shell script and the Linux command line;
   - Javascript.

-I think disciplines and methodologies are core to software development, that is why I use some that I consider important, such as:
+I think disciplines and methodologies are core to software development, this is why I use some I consider important, such as:

   - Automated tests (first or after, but mostly TDD);
   - SOLID principles.

 Since we must not stop learning, some prospective technologies and methods come to notice for me, like: Go language, going deeper into REST API, Behaviour Driven Development (BDD), Docker, AWS cloud.

-I can also communicate in a few languages:
+I can also communicate in a few languages, in order of competence:

 - Portuguese (my native language)
 - English (reading, writing and intermediate conversation)
 - Spanish (reading, beginner writing)
-- Hebrew (literate)

 # Skills I have but aren't applicable in my current job